n-patten/n-patten/README.md

-### Nikhil's Github
+### 🦧🦍🦜Nikhil's Github🦜🦍🦧

-🦧🦧Here are some ideas to get you started:
+Here are some things about me:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on mass loss rates for massive stars
-- :dog: another line
+- ✉️ email: npatten@uwyo.edu